Hurricane Beryl maps show path and landfall forecast

 St. Vincent is expected to get up to 6 inches of rainfall.
 Martinique, Grenada, and Dominica are expected to receive 2 to 4 inches of rain.
 Beryl is expected to bring life-threatening winds and a storm surge to the Windward Islands starting Sunday night.

-Barbados, St. Lucia, St. Vincent, Granada and the Grenadine Islands are all under a hurricane warning.
-Martinique and Tobago are under a tropical storm warning, while Dominica is under a tropical storm watch.
+Barbados, St. Lucia, St. Vincent, Granada, the Grenadine Islands and Tobago are all under a hurricane warning.
+Martinique is under a tropical storm warning, while Dominica is under a tropical storm watch.

 Any U.S. impacts are still at least eight days away, Parkinson said, and Beryl is expected to remain south of Jamaica.